hithaishree98/LangChain_RAG_Knowledge_Assistant/SystemDesign.md

   - Structured JSON logs for debugging individual requests
   - business metrics via /analytics for understanding usage patterns
   - audit trail of every query and response.

+- **Security in Depth**

+  - Input validation blocks malformed requests (max file size, allowed extensions, max question length).
+  - Authentication via API key header.
+  - Authorization via user_id filtering at the database level
+  - LLM guardrail prompt prevents hallucination

+- **Deterministic Hashing for Identity**

+The workspace and passkey get hashed together to produce a consistent user_id.

+Same inputs always produce the same hash.
+Different passkey produces a completely different hash.

+This gives persistent workspace identity without a user table, password storage, or session management.

+- **Logging**

+Custom StructuredLogger that writes every event as a single line of JSON.
+Every API call, LLM retry, upload, deletion, and error gets logged.

+JSON was preferred as it is parseable.
+We can filter by event type, timestamp, and also answer questions like "how many queries had confidence below 0.4 this week?".

+## Tools used
+- Groq
+- nomic-embed-text
+- ChromaDB
+- SQLite
+- LangChain